flix/flix/docs/DIDYOUKNOW.md

   for explicit coercions.

-- Flix -- by design -- disallows unused variables and shadowed variables since these are a frequently source of bugs.
+- Flix -- by design -- disallows unused variables and shadowed variables since these are a frequent source of bugs.

 - Flix -- by design -- disallows allow unused declarations.
 This prevents bit rot.